davidryan59/Peo/README.md

 _.mult(other, n)       // returns a new Peo which is this*(other^n) _.pow(n)               // returns a new Peo which is this^n
 _.split(p1, [p2, p3])  // splits a Peo into components [{p1:e1}, {p2:e2, p3:e3}, {everything else}]
-                       // The argument list for .split is extensible
+                       // The argument list for .split is extensible and can contain
-                       // and should be primes or arrays of primes
+                       // primes or arrays of primes in any order.
 ```

 #### Numeric values